 People with high libidos might want to have sex every day, where people with low libidos could be happy having sex once a week or less.

 It can be a little nerve-wracking to open up about your sex life.
-Remember that your counselor or therapist has likely seen or heard it all.
+Remember that your doctor or therapist has probably seen and heard it all.